WHO Chief Says Narrowly Escaped Death In Israeli Strikes On Yemen Airport

 Date

-(MENAFN- Gulf Times) The head of the World health Organisation said Saturday he only narrowly escaped death in fatal Israeli strikes on the airport in Yemen's Houthi held capital.
+Geneva: The head of the World health Organization said Saturday he only narrowly escaped death in fatal Israeli strikes on the airport in Yemen's Huthi rebel-held capital.

 WHO chief Tedros Adhanom Ghebreyesus told BBC radio his ears were still ringing following Thursday's attack as he prepared to board a flight in Sanaa, and stressed that the protection for civilian installations under international law must be respected.